Federation of International Robot-soccer Association: FIRA AIR

 The FIRA AIR league has two associated competitions, Autonomous Race and Emergency Service.

 FIRA Sports

 The FIRA Sports league has four associated competitions, HuroCup, RoboSot, SimuroSot, and AndroSot.
 This the robot soccer league.

 HuroCup consists of single events for bipedal humanoid robots.
 The events are: archery, sprint, marathon, united soccer, obstacle run, long jump, spartan race, marathon, weightlifting, and basketball.
 There is an all-round competition for the single robot that performs the best overall.

 FIRA Challenges

-The FIRA Challenges league has three associated competitions, Swarm Robots, Wheeled Challenge, and Mini-DRC Humanoid.
+The FIRA Challenges league has three associated competitions, Autonomous Cars, Autonomous Cars Simulation, Innovation and Business.

 FIRA Youth

 The FIRA Youth league has six associated challenges, Sport Robots, HuroCup Junior, CityRacer, DRV_Explorer, Cliff Hanger, and Mission Impossible.